orsinium/notes/notes-en/counter.md

 * Dictionary with a default value,
 * Supports set and arithmetic operations,
-* Can count elements in sequence very fast,
+* Can count elements in sequence fast because of C realization of this function,
 * Can return N or all elements sorted by value,
 * Can merge 2 or more Counters,
 * Drops negative values.

-Amazing, isn't it?
+That's beautiful, isn't it?